-Tags are metadata you can add to an elastic network interface (ENI).
+Tags are metadata that you can add to an elastic network interface (ENI).
+Tags are private and are only visible to your account.
 Each tag consists of a key and an optional value.
-For more information about using tags, see Tagging Your Resources (p.
-550).
+For more information about tags, see Tagging Your Amazon EC2 Resources (p.
+556).